awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-aws-proxy.md

  API Gateway does not retry when the endpoint times out\.
 The API caller must implement retry logic to handle endpoint timeouts\.

- This walkthrough builds on the instructions and concepts in [Build an API Gateway REST API with Lambda integration](getting-started-with-lambda-integration.md)\.If you have not yet completed that walkthrough, we suggest that you do it first\.
+ This walkthrough builds on the instructions and concepts in [Build an API Gateway REST API with Lambda integration](getting-started-with-lambda-integration.md)\.
+If you have not yet completed that walkthrough, we suggest that you do it first\.